-Persons to be categorized as "US Persons" within the meaning of the US legislative or regulatory acts (mainly the United States Securities Act of 1933, as amended).
+US Persons are persons who are defined as "US Persons" by any US legislative or regulatory acts (mainly the US Securities Act of 1933, as amended).

 Securities

 Securities are

 - equities and other equity-like securities, - debt instruments and other securitized debt, - all other tradable securitized rights that grant entitlement to acquire a transferable security by way of subscription or exchange.